iotmodels/MQTTnet.Extensions.MultiCloud/docs/aws.md

 As with any other MQTT broker, you can use WithConnectionSettings including the X509Key

-To support JIT, the first connection always fails and a reconnection is needed, in that case you can use the AwsClientFactory
+To support JIT, the first connection always fails and a retry is needed, in that case you can use the AwsClientFactory

 ## Shadows

+To use shadows, you must configure a "thing", associate to a ceritifcate, and enable a classic shadow.